ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/simple_commerce/index.rst

 to alter the price or information for a purchase unless they obtain your public certificate and private key (keep them safe!).

-To block unencrypted payments, log in to PayPal and click the Profile subtab.
-Click Website Payment Preferences in the right-hand menu, and then select "On" next to "Block Non-encrypted Website Payments".
+To block unencrypted payments, log in to PayPal and navigate to My Selling Tools > Website preferences (under “Selling online” heading) > Encrypted Website Payments, and then select "On" next to "Block Non-encrypted Website Payments".

 *************